 It’s a safety thing.
 Bug hats reduce your visibility and present a choking hazard if you were to fall into a rapid wearing them.
 This means I had another day of black fly trauma.
-I COVERED my face and neck with the most powerful bug spray available, and this proved mildly effective.
+I COVERED my face and neck with the most powerful bug spray available, and this proved adequately effective.
+(If Watkins Great Outdoor Bug Spray ever needs an ambassador, sign me up.)
 I didn’t get too many more bug bites (probably because there was no where left to bite), but I definitely still got more.

 After the course wrapped up I drove to Walmart and bought everything under the sun that could help me feel better.
 Well, I tried to buy everything, but then my credit card got declined.
 Imagine that.
 A girl with a polka-dotted face, one eye swollen shut and a neck as wide as the rest of her head walks into Walmart to buy Reactine, Aloe Vera, Calamine lotion and general health products and gets her credit card declined.
 Dejected, I walked about with a single pack of Reactine because that’s all I had enough cash for.

 You know what?
 I lied earlier.
 What I’m about to say next was actually the best part.